-Terraset’s Jann Canestra will share some of the school’s many outdoor learning and gardening projects.
+Terraset’s Jann Canestra shared some of the school’s many outdoor learning and gardening projects.
 These projects include hydroponic gardening, vegetable gardening to supplement the school’s salad bar, end of the year farm market/garage sale where the students make their own products to sell, raising chicks and ducklings, and a weekly ‘green hour’ for students in all grades.

-April 12: Tuckahoe Elementary School in Arlington.
 This meetup included a tour of the Tuckahoe Discovery Schoolyard that was created 20 years and included time for educators and parents to share best practices, challenges and successes.
 Images here.

-December 14, 2017 – River Farm Cooperative, 6744 S Kings Hwy, Alexandria, VA 22306
+December 2017 – River Farm Cooperative, 6744 S Kings Hwy, Alexandria, VA 22306

 Based in Alexandria, Virginia, the River Farm Cooperative offers a dynamic elementary education program for children in grades K – 6.
 This nature-based, cooperative program is based on the premise that both parents and children are integral parts of a school community of lifelong learners.

 Come learn how River Farm Cooperative has incorporated nature journaling, natural materials printing, gardening, construction of a bug hotel, and a field trip to Huntley Meadows into its curriculum.
 River Farm parents and teachers will also share their commitment to teaching their students about social justice and their plans to link this to environmentalism in the future.

 November 2017 – The Howard Gardner School, Alexandria

 This meetup was an opportunity to see how the school yard has been transformed into an outdoor classroom, native meadow, pond, and walking paths.
 All of these elements have been designed, maintained and mostly implemented by students.